Richard Hayward (actor)

 Richard Hayward (24 October 1892 – 13 October 1964) was a British film actor, writer and musician.

 Life and career

-Born in Southport, Lancashire, his family moved to Ireland when he was a baby.
+Born in Southport, Lancashire, his family moved to Northern Ireland when he was a baby.
 Hayward was an enthusiast for all Ulster regional popular culture.
 He was a member of the Orange Order, to which he dedicated much time.
 After a period working at the Gaiety Theatre, Dublin he helped form the Belfast Repertory Theatre Company.
 He was a popular singer in the forties and fifties.
 His career meant he lived a typical theatrical lifestyle being constantly on the move.

 Hayward wrote a number of travel books about Ireland, exploring every county.
 He was closely associated with the Belfast Naturalists' Field Club, serving as its president in 1951.

 Death

 He died after a road accident outside Ballymena, in October 1964.